 Critical Guides and Notes

 The main installation guide is Upgrade to and Installation of SQL Server 2012 in an SAP Environment.
-It can be downloaded from the Service Marketplace (logon required) at http://service.sap.com/instguides -> Database Upgrades -> MS SQL Server.
+You can find this guide online at https://help.sap.com/viewer/upgrade_sql2012.

 The two most important SAP Notes (logon required) are: